JS-RML/Advanced-high-speed-scooping/README.md

 ```shell
 git clone https://github.com/JS-RML/Advanced-high-speed-scooping.git
 ```
-> Quote test

 Install `odrivetool`.
 If you've already installed this pakage when you calibrate odrive, you can skip this step.
 ```shell
 pip install --upgrade odrivetool
 ```

-Connect your motor drivers (odriveS1) with your PC and run 'odrivetool' in the terminal.
+Connect your motor drivers (odriveS1) with your PC and run `odrivetool` in the terminal.
 ```shell
 odrivetool
 ```

-If the program is intalled and the motor drivers(odriveS1) are connected successfully, then you can see the following messages
+If the program is intalled and the motor drivers (odriveS1) are connected successfully, then you will see the following messages
 ```shell
 ODrive control utility v0.6.7
 Please connect your ODrive